teracyhq-incubator/teracy-dev-k8s/docs/ha-scalable-wordpress.md

 - Open https://wordpress.k8s.local and you should see the default WordPress home page

-- Open https://wordpress.k8s.local/wp-login.php to login with the username and password defined in the `wordpress-override.yaml` file.
+- Open https://wordpress.k8s.local/wp-login.php to log in with the username and password defined in the `wordpress-override.yaml` file.

   + Note: if you can not login with the defined password (something wrong here, will be fixed later),